Varbin/Tyche/README.rst

 Fork the project on Github.
-Please have backwards compatibility at least to python 2.5 (Jython 2.5.3), if adding something new this does not apply (only the program core hash to run on python 2.5+; additional things (for example Two- or Threefish) does not need to work on all python versions).
-Please also try to not add extra dependencies (this only applies to core functionality).
+Please have backwards compatibility at least to python 2.5 (Jython 2.5.3), if adding something new this does not apply (only the program core has to run with python 2.5+; additional features (for example Two- or Threefish) does not need to work on all python versions).
+Please also try to not add extra dependencies (this only applies to core functionalities).

 What it is licensed?
 =======================